ripytide/pixeli/README.md

 # Pixeli

-A collection of pixel types and a [`Pixel`] trait for using them generically.
+This crate provides common pixel types and traits for working with them.